top of page

 Wander the elegant Ville Nouvelle

-Translating as the “New City”, this elegant district is overflowing with French colonial architecture.
-History buffs will delight in the Archaeological Museum, while the unexpected Postal Museum on Avenue Mohammed V boasts a superb collection of Moroccan stamps, telephones and telegraph machines.
+Translating as the “New City”, this elegant district is overflowing with French colonial buildings and leafy parks, making it a wonderful area to stroll.
+History buffs will delight in the Archaeological Museum, while the Postal Museum on Avenue Mohammed V boasts a superb collection of Moroccan stamps, telephones and telegraph machines.

-In the evening, stroll along the tree-lined streets to experience the Ville Nouvelle at its most atmospheric.
 The 17th-century defensive wall separating the Ville Nouvelle from the medina runs alongside Avenue Hassan II while to the south lies the Royal Palace, constructed in 1864 and enclosed by an imposing wall.
+If you need to purchase train tickets for ongoing travel, the Rabat Ville railway station is located in the Ville Nouvelle and provides a perfect excuse to explore.

 Delve into history at the Rabat Archaeology Museum